treeverse/lakeFS/docs/integrations/spark.md

 As above, S3 allows for per-bucket configuration.
 You can use this if:

 1. You need to use S3A directly to access data in an S3 outside of lakeFS, _and_
-2. different credentials are required to access data inside that bucket.
+1. different credentials are required to access data inside that bucket.

 Refer to the Hadoop AWS guide on [Configuring different S3 buckets with Per-Bucket Configuration](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Configuring_different_S3_buckets_with_Per-Bucket_Configuration).

-Currently the lakeFS FileSystem has no support for per-repo configurations.
-If you must access repositories that are on *multiple* lakeFS servers, configure multiple prefixes.
+There is no need for per-repo configurations in lakeFS when all repositories are on the same lakeFS server.
+If you need to access repositories that are on *multiple* lakeFS servers, configure multiple prefixes.
 For instance, you might configure both `fs.lakefs.impl` and `fs.lakefs2.impl` to be `io.lakefs.LakeFSFileSystem`, place separate endpoints and credentials under `fs.lakefs.*` and `fs.lakefs2.*`, and access the two servers using `lakefs://...` and `lakefs2://...` URLs.

 ### Reading Data
 In order for us to access objects in lakeFS we will need to use the lakeFS path conventions: